jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 | Auth_001 | Orson Scott Card | Children of the Mind | United States |
 | Auth_002 | Margaret Atwood | The Handmaid's Tale | Canada

+Dependencies:

+- FD: Book → Author
+- FD: Author → Author_Nationality
+- TD: Book → Author_Nationality

-Note the redundancy and the liabilities it creates.
-(1) If you
+Note the redundancy and the liabilities it creates:

+- If you deleted Card's two books, you would remove _him_ as an entity from the database.
+This is a **deletion anomaly.**
+-

 "At the second normal form, [improvements] are still possible because a change to one row in a table may affect data that refers to this information from another table.
 For example, using the customer table just cited, removing a row describing a customer purchase (because of a return, perhaps) will also remove the fact that the product has a certain price.
 In the third normal form, these tables would be divided into two tables so that product pricing would be tracked separately.”